-Examples of Classroom and Teacher-led Responses LEVEL 1 These responses are designed to teach appropriate behavior so that students are respectful and can learn and contribute to a safe environment.
-Teachers are encouraged to implement a variety of teaching and classroom management strategies.
-When appropriate, teachers may engage the student's support system to ensure successful learning and consistency of response and change the conditions that contribute to the student's inappropriate or disruptive behavior.
-These responses should be used in a graduated fashion.
-Classroom-based responses (e.g., verbal correction, written reflection/apology, reminders/redirection, role play, daily progress sheet) Detention Restorative practices (classroom-based) Peer mediation School-based conflict resolution School-based conferencing Parent/guardian outreach (contact parent/guardian via telephone, email, or text) Informal and/or preventative school-based mentoring Check-in with school counselor/resource specialists Examples of Teacher-led/referred and Administrative Supported Responses These responses are designed to teach appropriate behavior so that students are respectful and can learn and contribute to a safe environment.
+Examples of Classroom a nd Teacher-led Responses LEVEL 1 These responses are designed to teach appropriate behaves contribute to a safe environment.
+Teachers are encourage management strategies.
+When appropriate, teachers mas successful learning and consistency of response and chas inappropriate or disruptive behavior.
+These responses shows and the strategies are sponses and the strategies are sponses and the strategies. y engage the student's support system to ensure inge the conditions that contribute to the student's Classroom-based responses (e.g., verbal correction, written reflection/apology, reminders/redirection, role play, daily progress sheet) Detention Restorative practices (classroom-based) Peer mediation School-based conflict resolution School-based conferencing Parent/guardian outreach (contact parent/guardian via telephone, email, or text) Informal and/or preventative school-based mentoring Check-in with school counselor/resource specialists Examples of Teacher-led/referred and Administrative Supported Responses These responses are designed to teach appropriate behavior so that students are respectful and can learn and contribute to a safe environment.
 Many of these responses engage the student's support system and are designed to alter conditions that contribute to the student's inappropriate or disruptive behavior.
 These responses aim to correct behavior by stressing its severity and acknowledging potential implications for future harm, while still keeping the student in school.
 These responses should be used in a graduated fashion.
 A teacher referral for administrative support is required for any serious incident or other incident that may impact or implicate the health or well-being of students.
 TEACHER-LED TEACHER-REFERRED LEVEL 2 May be implemented at classroom level Classroom-based responses (e.g., verbal correction, written reflection/apology, reminders/redirection, role play, daily progress sheet) Behavioral contract Implemented with administrative support Functional Behavioral Assessment/Behavioral Intervention Plan Referral to appropriate substance-abuse counseling services Parent/guardian outreach (contact parent/guardian via telephone, email, or text) Check-in with school counselor/resource specialists Detention Temporary removal from class Parent/guardian and student conference (with teacher) Informal and/or preventative school-based mentoring Restorative practices (classroom-based or facilitated her best practices activities • Restitution • Community service by Restorative Justice coach, specialist, or school administrator) School-based or outside facilitated conflict resolution School-based or community conferencing Peer mediation Referral to student support team